junlulocky/AirTicketPredicting/representation.md

 In the bottom part of this figure, it shows the generalized problem, in which we extract the input feature from the samples itself and the test samples of the specific problem.
 And then used the learnt formula in specific problem to predict.

 ## Data collection
 We collected 8 routes data from a major airplane company betwen Nov.
 9, 2015 and Feb.
-20, 2016 for the specific problem, which will be split into training dataset and test dataset.
+20, 2016 for the specific problem, **which will be split into training dataset and testing dataset.**

 And we also collected 12 new routes data for generalized problem.